kachurun/opfs-worker/README.md

 }
 ```

-**Note:** Manual worker setup requires a bundler that supports Web Workers (like Vite, Webpack, or Rollup) and the `comlink` package for communication between the main thread and worker.
+**Note:** Manual worker setup requires a bundler that supports Web Workers (like Vite, Webpack, Rollup, etc.) and the `comlink` package for communication between the main thread and worker.

 **Watch Callbacks:** File watching with callbacks is available with both `createWorker()` and raw worker usage.
 The `createWorker()` function uses Comlink.proxy to handle function serialization across worker boundaries.